Authorities responding to reported drive-by shooting near Sherwood

 The incident was reported around 6:00 p.m.
 Sunday night where one man may have been shot by a passing vehicle.

-Police heading to the scene.
+Police are on the scene.

 More News